vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ![image](/assets/2025-04-02/020.png)

 The sensor sends multiple MQTT messages every couple of minutes.
-Besides metadata and health information, we can also find the temperature and humidity, along with a Unix time stamp with the exact time of the last measurement.
+Besides metadata and health information, we can also find the temperature and humidity, along with a Unix timestamp with the exact time of the last measurement.
 The following screenshot shows the MQTT message, in MQTT explorer.

 It's important to note that the Shelly sensor goes to sleep between the two measurements, to save energy.
 It evens disconnects from Wi-Fi during that sleep time.
 So we usually can't ping the sensor within the local network.